Whiplash Relief in Egg Harbor Township, NJ

 After neck pain, headaches are the second most common complaint from those suffering from whiplash injury.
 While some headaches are actually the result of direct brain injury, most are related to injury of the muscles, ligaments and facet joints of the cervical spine, which refer pain to the head.

 A less common, but very debilitating disorder, is temporomandibular joint dysfunction (TMJ).
 TMJ usually begins as pain along with clicking and popping noises in the jaw during movement.
-Dr. Carlson is specially trained to treat TMJ problems.
-If he thinks you need additional care, he will refer you to a TMJ specialist outside our clinic.
+Our doctors are specially trained to treat TMJ problems.
+If they think you need additional care, they will refer you to a TMJ specialist outside our clinic.